Chujo58/LatexTemplate/README.md

 ## Importing the package into latex

 To import the common.sty, you can use `one`, `two` or `three` as a package option.
 This will simply let the common.sty know how far the current latex file you are working on is.
-(Basically how many `cd ..` should you do to reach common.sty):
+(Basically how many `cd ..` should you do to reach common.sty).
+You can also use the argument `extra-page` to have extra pages after the end of each problem.

 ```
 \documentclass{report}